shutock/twurbun/README.md

 ## 🛠️ Available Commands

 - `bun dev` - Start development servers for all applications
-- `bun build` - Build all applications and packages
+- `bun run build` - Build all applications and packages

 ## 🔧 Using the Template